 Dr. Pellandini-Simányi is Associate Professor in the Institute of Marketing and Communication Management.
 After studying Economics and Marketing (MSc), she earned her PhD in Sociology from the London School of Economics and Political Science.
 Previously, she taught at the Sociology Department of LSE, the Institute of Management and Organization of USI and at ELTE Budapest.

-She is co-coordinator of the Economic Sociology Research Network of the Swiss Sociological Association and served as committee member of the American Sociological Association.
+She is co-chair of the Economic Sociology Research Network of the Swiss Sociological Association and served as committee member of the American Sociological Association.
+At USI, she is chair of the Complaints Commission, member of the Doctoral Committee and organizer of the IMCA Research seminar series.
 She also participated in Global Action Plan UK's 'Goals for Good' research project and the Young Foundation's (London) social innovation and social needs program.

 Dr. Pellandini-Simányi's research looks at the interrelations between markets and moralities, combining sociology, marketing and organization theory.
 Her work examines both the consumer and the organizational side of markets, drawing on economic sociology, performativity, practice theory and consumer culture theory, and has focused on financial markets, debt and political consumerism.
 She is author of the book Consumption Norms and Everyday Ethics and her work has appeared in Economy and Society; Organization Studies; Consumption, Markets and Culture; the Journal of Consumer Culture; Sociology, and the British Journal of Sociology, among others.